-REGISTER YOU WARRANTY ONLINE
+REGISTER YOUR WARRANTY ONLINE

 To receive full warranty coverage, you will need to show evidence of the date you purchased your wood fire.
 Keep your sales invoice.
-We also recommend that you register your warranty online at http://osburn-australia.com/warranty-registration.aspx
+We also recommend that you register your warranty online at

 Registering your warranty online will help us track rapidly the information we need on your wood fire.